 Fatigue is very common in patients with blood cancers.
-Cancer-related fatigue (CRF) is characterized by excessive and persistent exhaustion that interferes with daily activity and function.
+Cancer-related fatigue (CRF) is characterized by excessive and persistent exhaustion that interferes with daily activity.
 CRF often begins before cancer is diagnosed, worsens during the course of treatment and may persist for months—even years—after treatment ends.

 It is important for patients to talk with their doctors, nurses and other members of their healthcare team if they experience signs of fatigue before, during, or after treatment.
 Treatment, along with lifestyle changes, can make an important difference and help improve energy level.